HoyeonYu/AutonomousDriving/Project_1_PersTrans.md

 		high_slope_threshold = 30
 		```

-	2. Calculate Slope and Filtering with Threshold
+	2. Calculate Slope and Filter with Threshold
 		``` python
 		slopes = []
 		new_lines = []